Blackie360/hack/README.md

 pnpm dev
 ```

-5. Open [http://localhost:3000](http://localhost:3000) in your browser to see VaultSync in action!
+5. Open [http://localhost:3000](http://localhost:3000) in your browser to see LockIn in action!

 ## Project Structure